alan-turing-institute/alexa-room-finder/docs/troubleshooting.md

 		If one of these doesn't work, it very could mean that something has changed on Microsoft's end, or with the [request](https://github.com/request/request) module.
 Try to find what's changed - you may need to replace the endpoint, or to update the exact parameters.

 4. If the APIs and endpoints are all functional, then there's a new problem in the code, or the way the code is doing it.
-First follow the steps under 'Testing Lambda Code Locally', as this can probably get you a better stack trace, and a specific point where the code is breaking.
+First follow the steps under 'Testing Lambda Locally', as this can probably get you a better stack trace, and a specific point where the code is breaking.
 We're specifically interested in the tests for BookIntent_CONFIRMMODE and DurationIntent_TIMEMODE, as they make the API requests.

 5. All the code for the API requests is stored in `requesters.js`.
 I have tests for these set up in `test/requesters`.
 Run that code (making sure to set the token in `test/test-config.js` first).